top of page

 Extreme freedom

-At Invest Cast, Inc. we know product design is ever-changing and always improving.
+At Invest Cast Inc, we know product design is ever-changing and always improving.
 That’s why we allow you extreme freedom in part design.
 Your vision and our flexibility ensure that your ideas become reality – with speed and precision.

 Wide Selection of Alloys

-Over 90 alloys are currently poured in alloy steel, tool steel, stainless steel, cobalt base, nickel base, copper base and aluminum base.
+Our wide array of castings are currently poured in alloy steel, tool steel, stainless steel, cobalt base, nickel base, copper base and aluminum base.

 Economical Low and High Volume Process